 “Marble is in the DNA of the people of Carrara,” says Gemignani.
 “It represents our history, our skills and even our wounds (for working the marble).
 A pact of reciprocal respect bound people to their mountains… But now it’s all gone.”
 The pact has been broken by globalization, market forces and new excavation methods.
 In 1920, less than 100,000 tons a year was extracted from the area’s quarries.
 Today, the figure is more than five million, as local marble barons try to compete on price with producers in China, Russia and India by carving up the mountains at a relentless pace, using diamond saws and huge mechanical shovels.

 Again with the over the top headline.
-Bit dramatic, quite definitely not true, as in Bin Laden did quite obviously not purchase “Tuscany”.
+Bit dramatic and quite definitely not true, as in Bin Laden did quite obviously not purchase “Tuscany”.
 And of course such news is pretty out of date as I type this.
-But once again, our journalistic duo are pretty spot on with their stats, and frightening they are: from .1 of a ton in 1920, to 5.0 less than a hundred years later.
-Remember, these are no ordinary quarries, many of them qualify as archaeological sites that have been worked for over two thousand years.
-I’d like to see the graph: flat, flat, flattish, up, straight up, vertical.
-No wonder then that the locals are, shall we say, a bit upset.
+But as you mull over the stats remember, these are no ordinary quarries, many of them qualify as archaeological sites that have been worked for over two thousand years.

 As for “archaic law”, “Maria Teresa d’Este, Duchess of Massa and Carrara”, “systematic under-invoicing”, no offence but, whilst these and many such problems plague and exacerbate Carrara marble’s Great Divide, I would hardly say that these sorts of issues reside exclusively within the Cararra marble industry.
-Furthermore I have no doubt that with a common goal to unite both sides much of the acrimony will dissapate and each of these seemingly intractable problems may be dealt with under a spirit of communication, co-operation and transparency.
-I will say this though (and just this); Italy may be justifyable praised and exalted for its incredible history, its amazing food, wine, and all that goes into Italian fashion, architecture, cars, women, jewelry and style, but when it comes to, shall we say, Italians not just ‘bending’ the rules, but turning the proverbial blind eye, ah, yes, that’s when I tend to politely change the subject.
+Furthermore I have no doubt that with a common goal to unite both sides much of the acrimony will dissipate and each of these seemingly intractable problems may be dealt with under a spirit of communication, co-operation and transparency.

 Here it is that I and my own personal experience entwine with the story, for I myself trained and then worked as a Banker Mason.
 Having acquired my NVQ Level 2 credentials at the City of Bath College I carved stone professionally, upon a ‘banker’, within ‘banker shops’ in and around Bath.
 One by one, piece by piece, we worked our way through an entire building; doors, windows, stair steps, ashlar, you name it.
 And once we finished one building we began on the next, and so forth.
 Even when I worked for myself over here in Colorado I worked this way.
 It is after all the only way.
 But, that was then.
 These days they have machines that would make your head spin.
 It’s no longer a matter of what they can do, but what they can’t.
 In short, machines have completely taken over what was the banker masonry industry.
 Sure the odd pockets of tradition still reside, but their numbers would seem to be dwindling by the day.
 So, its a problem, it is.

-Now what if I were to tell you that practically every scrap of this, er scrap, could be worth an absolute fortune, what would you think then?
+Now what if I were to tell you that practically every scrap of this scrap marble could be worth an absolute fortune, what would you think then?
 Furthermore my plan would see whole communities restored, jobs return, and prosperity across the region like never before.
 Please, read on.